 The Dune du Pilat is the highest dune in Europe and situated on the Atlantic coast close to the Bay of Arcachon.
 Climb to the top at any time of the year and be amazed by the spectacular views - thick forests on one side and the ocean on the other.
 This is about 1.5 hours from Cousserat but well worth the visit.
 There are cafes and bars here as well as a picnic area.

 Bordeaux is a city of beauty, displaying the most elegant architecture running along the Garonne River.
 Bordeaux has the longest pedestrianised shopping street in Europe and some of the best food and wine shops.
 Whilst there, visit the Cité du Vin - a modern architectural feat that houses a fantastic wine museum on eight floors, go to the top to taste a wine of your choice.
 You could also stroll along the superb wide pathways past beautiful 18th & 19th century mansions and through the grand Place de la Bourse, overlooking the world's largest reflecting pool, the Miroir d'Eau.
+Finally, if you're a real culture vulture, visit Les Bassins des Lumières in the old submarine base - superb illuminated artworks lit and mirrored in the surrounding water.

 The River Dordogne